 Monumental Sports and Entertainment have announced the name change of the Verizon Center on Wednesday, now called Capital One Arena.
 It was previously the MCI Center from 1997-2006 and then the Verizon Center from 2006-2017.
 The signage and the branding makeover will occur some time in the Fall.

 The sports arena is currently home to five sports teams: Wizards, Capitals, Mystics, Georgetown Hoyas and new Arena Football League team, the Washington Valor.
 It also has over 200 events and concerts a year including hosts of restaurants.

-Monumental will soon announce about a $40 million investment in the sports arena with money going toward Monumental360 and a new point of sale system.
+Monumental will soon announce about a $40 million investment in the sports arena with money going toward Monumental360 and a new point of sale system – most likely an ipad point of sale system, which will increase the speed of the purchasing process.
 This investment will also give discounts to Capital One card holders.

 Wizards and Capitals owner, Ted Leonsis, said he’s been seeking a more team friendly deal for the last two years since the Verizon deal was set to expire in 2018.
 Leonsis said last year the mortgage cost about $36 million a year and he has the “worst building deal in professional sports.”
 Leonsis feels the name sounds fantastic and it contributes growth to the economy of the DMV.

 “Capital One Arena is one of the few privately owned arenas in the country, and throughout its ownership, MSE has made over $100 million in investments to ensure the arena remains a best-in-class facility,” Leonsis wrote in a blog post.
 “I’m pleased to say we are making a further down payment on that commitment with this announcement today.”